-I am a Ph.D candidate in Economics and Politics at Claremont Graduate University.
+I am a Ph.D candidate in Economics and Politics at Claremont Graduate University (expected graduation Spring, 2019).
 My research fields are in development economics and political economy.
 I look at the intersection between politics and economics in developing countries, particularly in Latin America and Africa.

 I hold a M.S. in economics and I obtained my M.A. in international studies from the University of Montreal.
 I have participated as an external consultant to the Wilson Center in Washington, D.C., and to the Inter-American Foundation.

-I currently participate as a graduate researcher for the ODI/SLRC project in the DRC to look at the political and economic effects of decentralization and découpage in the country.
+This fieldwork is the result of my participation as a junior researcher for the ODI/SLRC project in the DRD, in which along with my team Dr. Pierre Englebert and Lisa Piergallini, I look at the political and economic effects of decentralization and découpage in the country.